kukuu/digitalTransformationStrategies/README.md

 	What if your brand could engage people in conversations about your product, popular TV shows, movies or sporting events while they are engaging with it?

-	Behaviours
+	1. Behaviours

+		i.
 Demographics

+		ii.
 Online Behavior

-		Conversations
+		iii Conversations

-	Tools For Tapping Into and Measuring Consumer Behavior
+	2. Tools For Tapping Into and Measuring Consumer Behavior

-	Social Media Tips for Finding and Engaging Your Target Audience
+	3. Social Media Tips for Finding and Engaging Your Target Audience

-	Spotlight on Implicit Reaction Time (IRT)
+	3. Spotlight on Implicit Reaction Time (IRT)

 ##### Change Control